For Effective Medicaid Planning – First Understand Medicaid Law

 For most individuals, the object of long-term care planning is to protect savings (by avoiding paying them to a nursing home) while simultaneously qualifying for nursing home Medicaid benefits.
 This can be done within the following rules of Medicaid eligibility.

-In North Carolina, Medicaid is administered by the Division of Medical Assistance of the Department of Health and Human Services (the “DMA”).
-Across the state, the county Departments of Social Services (“DSS”) assist the DMA in Raleigh with local program management.
+In North Carolina, Medicaid is administered by the Division of Health Benefits of the Department of Health and Human Services (the “DHB”).
+Across the state, the county Departments of Social Services (“DSS”) assist the DHB in Raleigh with local program management.
 However, in order to qualify for federal reimbursement, the state program must comply with applicable federal statutes and regulations.
 So the following explanation includes both North Carolina and federal law as applicable.

 This article discusses the basics of North Carolina nursing home Medicaid benefits.
 The first section discusses the Medicaid asset rules; namely, the type and amount of assets that an individual or couple may own and qualify for nursing home benefits.